Mugobenjamin/Django-Web-Portfolio/ReadMe.md

 #### Prerequisites
 - Python 3.x installed on your system
 - Django installed (`pip install django`)
-- A text editor or IDE (e.g., VSCode, PyCharm)
+- A text editor or IDE (e.g., VSCode, Kate)

 #### Steps
 1. Clone the repository: